sethishi/toy-robot/README.md

 2. ```mvn spring-boot:run```

-This is prompt to choose the mode.
+You will be prompted to choose the mode.
 - Choose 1: File Input:  src/main/resources/input.txt
 - Choose 2: Console Input